PhysiCell-Tools/python-loader/man/docstring/pcdl_make_ome_tiff.md

 positional arguments:
   path                  path to the PhysiCell output directory or a
                         outputnnnnnnnn.xml file. default is . .
+  cell_attribute        mcds.get_cell_df dataframe columns, used for
+                        cell_attribute. the column data type has to be numeric (bool, int, float) and can not be string. default is ID, with will result in a segmentation mask.

 options:
   -h, --help            show this help message and exit